ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 group
-  Options that change group\-specific attributes in a RACF profile.
+  Options that change group-specific attributes in a RACF profile.

-  Only valid when :emphasis:`profile\_type=group`\ , ignored for user profiles.
+  Only valid when *profile_type=group*, ignored for user profiles.

   | **required**: False
   | **type**: dict